Connaught Laboratories: World War I: 1914-1918

-Canada entered World War I on August 4, 1914, and soon the need for anti-toxins against tetanus became an urgent wartime matter.
+Canada entered World War I on August 4, 1914, and soon the need for antitoxins against tetanus became an urgent wartime matter.
 Robert Defries who joined the Antitoxin Lab in 1915 proposed that its operations be expanded to treat Canadian soldiers fighting trench warfare, for "not a fraction of the necessary amount [of tetanus antitoxin] was available".
 The proposal was quickly approved by the University of Toronto Board of Governors despite the lack of immediate funds, with University President Robert Falconer making an appeal to Prime Minister Robert Borden and the Ottawa administration.
-Shortly after, whisky magnate and then-Chairman of the Red Cross Society Colonel Albert Gooderham funded an operation to equip the Lab with the capacity to produce a Canadian supply by August 1915.
-Gooderham had seen a need for anti-toxins against tetanus, which had become an urgent wartime matter for the Canadian Expeditionary Force.
-He was impressed by the fledgling laboratory's capacity to produce the tetanus antitoxin in controlled conditions and at a lower price than the American sources than the Red Cross had initially contacted.
+Shortly after, whisky magnate Colonel Albert Gooderham, then Chairman of the Red Cross Society funded an operation to equip the Lab with the capacity to produce a Canadian supply by August 1915.
+Gooderham had seen a need for antitoxins against tetanus, which had become an urgent wartime matter for the Canadian Expeditionary Force.
+He was impressed by the fledgling laboratory's capacity to produce the tetanus antitoxin in controlled conditions and at a lower price than the American sources the Red Cross had initially contacted.
 He turned over a 58-acre farm on Dufferin Street north of Toronto for a new production plant on condition that it be named after the Duke of Connaught, then Governor-General of Canada (1911-1916).
 In February 1916, the Ontario Board of Health began to distribute the Antitoxin Laboratory's products for free across the province.
 Other provincial governments soon followed suit, starting in Saskatchewan.